OtezVikentiy/symfony-jsonrpc-api-bundle/docs/examples/pre-and-post-processors.md

-# Callbacks example
+# PreProcessor example

 ---

 ## Description

-Every API endpoint can have multiple callbacks.
+Every API endpoint can have multiple preprocessors.
-Every callback is called AFTER the main logic of method is processed.
+Every preprocessor is called BEFORE the main logic of method is processed.
-For example, method getProduct has a callback for logging some data about request.
+For example, method getProduct has a preprocessor for logging some data about request.

 ---